Information for All Students Traveling Abroad

 - Keep your phone line open and check e-mail if you can.
-In the case of a serious international incident, International SOS and Princeton University will try to reach you by using the contact information that you provided in the University Travel Database.
+In the case of a serious international incident, International SOS and Princeton University will try to reach you by using the contact information that you provided in Concur, Princeton University's travel registration system.

 - Once the immediate situation has been addressed, you should contact your sponsoring department/program at Princeton to inform them of the situation.
 Princeton University Public Safety can coordinate this contact.
 The Public Safety office is on-call 24/7 at 609/258-1000.

 All Princeton faculty, staff, and students who participate in Princeton-sponsored travel abroad are automatically enrolled in and supported through International SOS, a 24-hour emergency assistance program (at no additional cost).
 Always carry your International SOS card with you.
 If you are not fluent in the language and need medical advice, remember to use your International SOS card.
 Weekend travel may present special problems, as you may find yourself in unfamiliar or remote locations.
 International SOS services include extensive medical assistance (e.g. information on travel health issues, referrals to English-speaking doctors, emergency and routine medical advice, and repatriation of mortal remains), personal assistance (e.g. legal referrals and lost document advice), as well as security evacuation.

 Other services, such as emergency personal cash advance or translations and interpreters, are available for an additional fee.
 Note: International SOS is not medical nor trip cancellation insurance.
 Visit the University Travel website to review International SOS services that are available at no additional cost and those that are provided at additional cost (fees will apply): .
 To ensure a prompt response when calling International SOS, you should be prepared to provide the following: